TrnsltLife/JiMEditor/Procedural/README.md

  - Add rewards both in middle of scenario and in the end

 - Far in the future
- - Split generator logic to also be part of the Companion App
+ - Split generator logic to also be part of the Companion App (Requires porting Common, Models and Procedural to .Net Standard)
  - Campaign generation with meaningful connection and progress between Scenarios
  - BattleMap Scenarios